-- Choroid (cont...) - Even minor injuries can lead to severe eye damage - Helps reduce the amount of light of extraneous light entering the light - At the front, choroid is divided into two parts: ciliary body and iris diaphragm
+- Choroid (cont...) - Even minor injuries can lead to severe eye damage - Helps reduce the amount of extraneous light entering the eye - At the front, choroid is divided into two parts: ciliary body and iris diaphragm - Iris diaphragm - Contracts or expands to control the amount of light entering the eye - Dim light \rightarrow expands to let more light in - \bullet Bright light or object close-by \rightarrow contracts

-• Iris diaphragm

-- Contracts or expands to control the amount of light entering the eye - Dim light $\rightarrow$ expands to let more light in - Bright light or object close-by $\rightarrow$ contracts

-- Lens - Composed of several layers of fibrous cells - Suspended by fibers that attach to the ciliary body - Contains 60-70% water, 6% fat - $\bullet$ Colored by a slight yellow coloration which increases with age $\rightarrow$ cataracts - Absorbs about 8% of visible light spectrum (higher absorption at smaller wavelengths) - Absorbs infrared and ultraviolet energy considerably
+- Lens - Composed of several layers of fibrous cells - Suspended by fibers that attach to the ciliary body - Contains 60-70% water, 6% fat - \bullet Colored by a slight yellow coloration which increases with age \rightarrow cataracts - Absorbs about 8% of visible light spectrum (higher absorption at smaller wavelengths) - Absorbs infrared and ultraviolet energy considerably

+Retina

-- Retina - Inner-most membrane of the eye - When eye is properly focused, light from object outside eyes is focused on to retina - Discrete light receptors are distributed over surface of the retina $\rightarrow$ cones and rods - Cones - •6 7 million in each eye - Located primarily in central portion of the retina known as the fovea - $\bullet$ Each cone is connected to its own nerve end $\rightarrow$ allows for high resolution/high detail
+- Inner-most membrane of the eye - When eye is properly focused, light from object outside eye is focused on to retina - \bullet Discrete light receptors are distributed over surface of the retina \rightarrow cones and rods - Cones - 6 7 million in each eye - Located primarily in central portion of the retina known as the fovea - \bullet Each cone is connected to its own nerve end \rightarrow allows for high resolution/high detail

-- Cones (cont...) - High color sensitivity - Eyeball is rotated until the "image" of the object of interest (the object the person is looking at) falls on the fovea - Known as photopic vision or bright light vision - Rods - 75 150 million distributed over retinal surface - Several rods connected to single nerve fiber - $\bullet$ Less detail $\rightarrow$ provide general overview of the field of view
+- Cones (cont...) - High color sensitivity - Eyeball is rotated until the "image" of the object of interest (the object the person is looking at) falls on the fovea - Known as photopic vision or bright light vision

+Rods

+- 75 150 million distributed over retinal surface - Several rods connected to single nerve fiber - \bullet Less detail \rightarrow provide general overview of the field of view